a-vaserman/The-Box-Model-Davies-Burgers/README.md

 # The-Box-Model-Davies-Burgers
-In this project, I utilized CSS knowledge of height, width, padding, border, and margin to fix a fictional restaurant's website.
+In this project, I utilized basic HTML knowledge of section elements, text content, and images/links.
+Alongside that, I incorporated fundamental CSS knowledge of height, width, padding, border, and margin to fix a fictional restaurant's website.